Google BigQuery

 Notes:

 - Google BigQuery has changed support from BigQuery legacy SQL (BQL) to standard SQL.
-Your workbooks upgrade to support standard SQL when you open them in Tableau.
+Your workbooks will upgrade to support standard SQL when you open them in Tableau.

 - Because of the large volume of data in BigQuery, Tableau recommends that you connect live.